Commons Covered Patio

 Within this community there are a variety of outdoor spaces including the use of the middle of the underground stormwater tank as a playground and community garden.
 A Commons Building will be near the entrance and will be a place for large gatherings of the neighbors.
 The Commons Building as well as all of the cottages have a covered outdoor porch/area enabling residents to be outdoors even in our rain.
 This protected outdoor area will enhance year-round community engagement as well as having the Commons Building for indoor community interaction.
 Having Magnuson Park as the larger "backyard" is a unique opportunity that provides close access to a variety of outdoor experiences.

 Each cottage features one-bedroom, a living room, kitchen, bathroom, a loft and a front porch.
-The Community House features community living space and community kitchen, property management office, a bathroom and a laundry room.
-Extensive landscaping, gardens, children’s play space, pathways and parking complete the design.
+The Community House features community gathering space, community kitchen, computer lab, property management office, bathroom, laundry room and a spacious porch area.
+Extensive landscaping, gardens, pathways and parking complete the design.

-Sharon Lee, LIHI Executive Director said, "Sand Point Cottage Housing is an innovative program to provide attractive cottages in a beautiful park setting.
-I am thrilled that the State Housing Trust Fund is supporting permanent affordable housing on city-owned land in Magnuson Park for families, couples and singles who have been homeless.
-We appreciate the mayor and city council providing the long-term lease to make this cottage housing possible.”
+Sharon Lee, LIHI Executive Director said, "Sand Point Cottage Community is an innovative program to provide attractive cottages in a beautiful park setting.
+We are thrilled that the State Housing Trust Fund and other funders are supporting permanent affordable housing in Magnuson Park for families, couples and singles who are exiting homelessness.
+We appreciate the City of Seattle providing a long-term land lease to make this cottage housing possible.”

 Seattle City Council Budget Chair Teresa Mosqueda said, “This innovative project is the result of strong partnership with our State partners, LIHI, construction trades pre-apprenticeship programs, and the City of Seattle to provide over 36 new neighbors with a warm, affordable place to call home.
 Through a long-term lease on the land to LIHI at a deep discount of $1 a year, this City-owned property will help provide critically needed low-income housing in the community, with a community garden and outdoor space, and common spaces to gather.”

 LIHI Board Vice President Melinda Nichols said, “Sand Point Cottages will demonstrate the value of a village setting and the viability of a green, low impact, nontraditional housing option.
-LIHI has developed over 700 tiny houses and building individual cottages with bathrooms and kitchens is a logical next step.
-We thank the Department of Commerce, City of Seattle, KeyBank, Lucky 7 Foundation, NeighborWorks America and other funders for the vision to make this project a reality.”
+LIHI has developed over 700 tiny houses as micro shelters, and building individual cottages with bathrooms and kitchens is a logical next step.
+We thank the many funders and donors for the vision to make this cottage community a reality.”

-The nonprofit Low Income Housing Institute was founded in 1991 and has over 70 properties with 3,000 units under ownership and management.
-In addition, LIHI operates 16 tiny house villages in Olympia, Tacoma, Seattle, Skyway, and Bellingham as a crisis response to homelessness.
+The nonprofit Low Income Housing Institute was founded in 1991 and owns 75 properties with over 3,200 affordable apartments.
+In addition, LIHI operates 18 tiny house villages in Olympia, Tacoma, Seattle, Skyway, Tukwila and Bellingham as a crisis response to homelessness.
 For more info: www.LIHI.org

 Housing Institute (LIHI)